-Michael Mamoun, M.D. is a physician who is board certified in psychiatry by the American Board of Psychiatry and Neurology, and also board-certified in Addiction Medicine by the American Board of Addiction Medicine.
+Michael Mamoun, M.D. is a physician who is board-certified in psychiatry by the American Board of Psychiatry and Neurology, and also board-certified in Addiction Medicine by the American Board of Addiction Medicine.
 Doctor Mamoun completed his residency training at the Neuropsychiatric Institute of the UCLA Medical Center.
 UCLA is consistently ranked in the top 10 institutions for psychiatry training internationally and in the United States.
 In addition to his clinical practice, Dr Mamoun is also actively involved in brain imaging and nicotine research.

-Although Dr. Mamoun has extensive expertise in the treatment of ADHD, anxiety, and mood disorders, he is skilled in treating substance abuse disorders, including those for prescription drug use as well as recreational drugs.
+Dr. Mamoun is skilled in treating the entire spectrum of mental health conditions, including ADHD, anxiety, and mood disorders.
+He is also skilled in treating substance abuse disorders, including those for prescription drug use as well as recreational drugs.
 Dr. Mamoun has treated a wide range of patients in multiple settings, including private practice, university medical centers, multiple veterans’ medical centers, county and public mental health clinics, non-profit medical and mental health clinics, and community hospitals.
 He has previously served as the Director of Psychiatric Services at Homeless Healthcare Los Angeles and has volunteered at the non-profit Venice Family Clinic.
 Originally from Chicago, Dr. Mamoun attended college and medical school at the University of Illinois.
 He then attended the prestigious UCLA Neuropsychiatric Institute for his residency training.

 Recently published research studies: